fommil/fpmortals/manuscript/complete.md

 Very importantly, there are variants that take monadic return values.
-We already used `foldLeftM` when we first wrote the business logic of our application, now you know that `Foldable` is where it came from:
+We already used `foldLeftM` when we first wrote the business logic of our application, now we know that it is from `Foldable`:

 {lang="text"}
 ~~~~~~~~